 Electrical Design Calculations and Consideration Unit 3: Three-phase circuit with power factor - Pre-order Only

-This unit brings in some additional design principles including power factor and three-phase circuits plus the use of steel-wire armoured cable.
+This unit explores some additional design principles, including power factor and three-phase circuits plus the use of steel-wire armoured cable.

 All prices shown are exclusive of VAT which will be added at checkout.